 Unless your target audience is crystal clear, you can’t translate your efforts into success on the business horizon.

 First and foremost, you have to provide value to your listeners and give them a reason to stay.
-Next, you must give your readers an entertaining show that they’ll stick around for.
+Next, you must give your readers an entertaining show for which they’ll stick around.